7rn/delivery-service/readme.md

 Header Response

 The refresh token saved as a HttpOnly cookie is to prevent Cross-site scripting (XSS) attacks.
-The HttpOnly flag tells the browser that this cookie should not be accessible through javascript.
+The HttpOnly flag tells the client device that this cookie should not be accessible through javascript.

 ```text
 HTTP/1.1 200 OK